 The Strategy Grid assessment, input from the community, data evaluation and discussion among internal leaders about which priorities were feasible for implementation led to a finalized list of 3 actionable priorities - 1) Health Education, 2) Behavioral/Mental Health and 3) Uninsured Access.
-An Implementation Plan specific to Rappahannock General Hospital will follow this CHNA Document and detail the actions that will be taken to address the 3 prioritized needs.
+An Implementation Plan specific to Rappahannock General Hospital was created and details the actions that will be taken to address the 3 prioritized needs.